Constructing elliptic curves over finite fields with prescribed torsion: Application to finite fields

 At some point during the process described above, we need to check that the discriminant $\Delta$ of each curve obtained is nonzero.
 This is most efficiently done at the end using $\Delta = -4A^3-27B^2$.
-This may result in fewer than $m$ curves being generated, but we can always obtain more points on $X_1(N)$ if necessary.
+This may result in fewer than $n$ curves being generated, but we can always obtain more points on $f_N(x,y)=0$ (assuming $q\gg m$).

+We remark that when $X_1(N)$ has genus 0, parameterizations that additionally provide a point of infinite order over $\mathbb{Q}$ can be found in \cite{Atkin:ECMCurves}.